Skip to main content

 OHV Road Riding

 Not all roads are created equally.
 Some roads are for cars and trucks, but not off-highway vehicles.
 Some trails are for off-highway vehicles, but many are not.
-Know where you are going and under the use of the road or trail before you go.
-For some specific roads (07 Road, 18 Road, 93 Road, 96 Road) that are also managed as groomed snowmobile trails in the winter, Highway legal wheeled vehicles are allowed except when they are being managed as a snow trail.
+Know where you are going and understand the use of the road or trail before you go.
+For some specific roads (07 Road, 18 Road, 93 Road, 96 Road) that are also managed as groomed snowmobile trails in the winter, highway legal wheeled vehicles are allowed except when they are being managed as a snow trail.

 OHV Trail Riding